MrSamuelLaw/Redoit/README.md

-# Redoit
+# toolbox
-Basic python automation script to recreate Trello cards a given interval from when they are detected complete.
+Basic python scripts to enhance the trello experience